 If you are involved in a road defect accident, you may be wondering who to turn to for help paying your medical and repair bills.
 At Portner Bond, PLLC, we know you have questions.
 We want to provide you with answers.
-Call our Beaumont office at (409) 838-4444 to schedule a free, no-obligation consultation about your case.
+Call our Beaumont office at (409) 838-4444, or reach out to us online to schedule a free, no-obligation consultation about your case.
 We can review your unique situation and help you sort through who can be held responsible for compensating you for your injuries.

 The Beaumont car accident attorneys of Portner Bond, PLLC have over 85 years of combined legal experience.
 We are confident that we can help you seek justice and compensation.

 What Is a Road Defect Accident?

 A road defect accident is a crash caused by poor roadway maintenance, poor infrastructure, or design flaws.
 If a roadway is missing a key sign that indicates drivers must merge, and an accident happens, that could be an example of a road defect accident.
 Government agencies are responsible for maintaining safe roadways for Texas drivers.
 When an organization fails to take safety seriously, or they neglect their duties to the public, an accident can be the result.